A new GPS chipset in iPhone 4S ?

 2 Replies to "A new GPS chipset in the iPhone 4S ?”

-1. Maybe it brings an added bonus after the navigation area ?
+1. Maybe it brings an additional bonus depending on the navigation area ?

-In any case, I noticed one of iNavX hangs slightly longer in the South Pacific …
+In any case, I noticed a slightly longer iNavX hook in the South Pacific …

-1. For my own, in Reunion, no difference with Europe.
-The GPS constellation is uniform around the globe, it can not be differences of reception of a point on the globe to the other.
-The problem is also…
+1. For my own, in Reunion Island, no difference with Europe.
+The GPS constellation being uniform around the planet, There can be no differences in reception from one point of the globe to another.
+The problem comes from elsewhere…

 Comments are closed.